 All facility management services include a number of steps leading to the delivery of a pre-defined set of contract criteria.
 Your focus should be on managing each step individually to identify multiple small efficiency savings, for example: if ordering uniforms is a manual process involving multiple staff to fulfil, could you perhaps take the order process online?
 The same for HR processes such as the booking of holidays.

 - Engage your employees

 An engaged workforce is a powerful one.
-Motivation is easier to instil, efficiencies are easier to gain, and you reduce many of the issues that plague FM organisations, such as absenteeism.
+Motivation is easier to instil, efficiencies are easier to gain, and you reduce many of the issues that plague Facilities Management organisations, such as absenteeism.
 According to a report by Officevibe, a medium sized company with 500 employees, an average salary of $25k, and a staff turnover of 80%, could save $272,917 in reduced absenteeism by increasing the number of times they engage employees.
 Use the technology tools at your disposal to engage on scale to begin generating those efficiency savings.

 - Make your or your clients buildings smarter

 A building’s environment can be dramatically transformed by the deployment of automated systems linked to the IoT.
 In smart buildings, energy inefficiencies, for example, are quickly revealed as all utilities are integrated and controlled from a centralised location.
 You get to problems earlier, perhaps even before they are a problem.
 This represents a huge opportunity to identify and rectify areas of waste.
 Another example is occupancy monitoring, which highlights periods of high and low usage in areas of a building, so you can allocate resource as required.